ad12/meddlr/projects/vortex/README.md

 ### Model Zoo
 Models and experiment configs are available in the [model zoo](MODEL_ZOO.md).

+## Demo
+Check out the interactive demo in `demo.ipynb` to see how VORTEX works in practice.

 ## Citation
 If you use VORTEX in your work, please use the following BibTeX entry,
 ```